×

 When we asked expats and global nomads about the quality of medical care in Vietnam, they replied:

 "If you have a serious issue, travel to Bangkok or, Singapore for medical care.
-In Da Nang, there is a woman at the Pasteur Clinic who can treat women's issues but, I would go to BKK for more urgent/serious issues," remarked one member in Da Nang.
+In Da Nang, there is a woman at the Pasteur Clinic who can treat women's issues but, I would go to BKK for more urgent/serious issues," explained one expat in Da Nang.

-"I don't have experience with a hospital stay, so I cannot give an opinion on that topic," explained one expat living in Da Nang, Vietnam.
+"I don't have experience with a hospital stay, so I cannot give an opinion on that topic," remarked one global nomad in Da Nang.

 Get Quote